pyroscope/pyrocore/docs/updating.rst

 When you have a rather aged configuration, also consider switching to the new set of configuration files as found in the ``pimp-by-box`` project, that use the new command names through-out and are thus way more future-proof.
+They are also compatible with changes in `rTorrent v0.9.7` and `rTorrent-PS v1.1` – older files are not and most likely *will* greet you with errors after an upgrade.
-More on that in the upgrade steps right below, and the next paragraph.
+More on that in the upgrade steps below, and right ahead in the next paragraph.

 Note that v0.9.7 of `rTorrent` finally does away with many of those old comamnds.
 Read the section on 0.5.x, right above this one,